LANDIS-II-Foundation/Project-NC-Conservation-Global-Change/Parameterization and calibration/readme.md

 This folder details the parameterization, calibration, and validation for the central North Carolina LANDIS-II model.
+Each folder represents the parameterization and calibration of one component of the model.
+Extensions have their own folders.